BBC Radio 1 Dance: Thursday Evening

-Danny Howard presents Radio 1's Dance Party Warm-Up from 6 pm to 8 pm, showcasing features from the Friday night show and Club Mix.
-This is followed by Radio 1's Rave-Up with Arielle Free from 8 pm to 10 pm, which is simulcast on the main Radio 1 network.
-At 10 pm, BBC Introducing on Radio 1 Dance with Jaguar airs, simulcast on Radio 1, showcasing emerging dance music talent.
-The evening concludes with Radio 1's Residency from 11 pm to 1 am, featuring a monthly rotating lineup of resident DJs, which is simulcast on BBC Radio 1 also.
+Danny Howard presents Radio 1's Dance Party Warm-Up from 6 pm to 8 pm, followed by Radio 1's Classic Essential Mix from 8 pm to 10 pm.
+At 10 pm, Anjunadeep on Radio 1 Dance, an industry partnership programme with Anjunadeep, airs for two hours.

+The Residency on Radio 1 Dance follows from midnight to 2 am, featuring a monthly rotating lineup of resident DJs.
+The programme is also broadcast on main Radio 1 network from 11 pm on Thursday nights, with the Radio 1 Dance transmission time-shifted by one hour.

 Friday Evening

-Friday night dance shows on BBC Radio 1 are simulcast on Radio 1 Dance from 6 pm, this includes Radio 1's Dance Party with Danny Howard (6–8 pm), Radio 1's Future Dance with Sarah Story (8–10 pm), Pete Tong (10 pm-midnight), Radio 1's Essential Mix (midnight – 2 am) and Radio 1 Dance Presents...
-(2–3 am).
+Friday night dance programming from BBC Radio 1 is simulcast on Radio 1 Dance from 6 pm.
+This comprises Radio 1's Dance Party with Danny Howard from 6 pm to 8 pm, Radio 1's Future Dance with Sarah Story from 8 pm to 10 pm and Pete Tong from 10 pm to midnight.

+Radio 1's Essential Mix airs from midnight to 2 am, followed by Danny Howard's Club Mix from 2 am to 3 am.
+From 3 am to 5 am, Radio 1 Dance broadcasts its industry partnership programmes, typically comprising Defected on Radio 1 Dance, HE.SHE.THEY. on Radio 1 Dance, DnB Allstars on Radio 1 Dance and Anjunadeep on Radio 1 Dance across successive weeks of the month.

 Saturday

-On Saturdays, Radio 1 Dance Morning with Arielle Free is broadcast from 9 am to 12pm.
-From midday, the Radio 1 Dance playlist hosted by Connor Coates airs.
-This is followed by Jess Iszatt's Radio 1 Dance Party Playlist at 3 pm.
-Radio 1's Dance Anthems with Charlie Hedges (4–7 pm) is simulcast from BBC Radio 1.
-This is followed by Pete Tong's Essential History of Dance (7–9 pm), Radio 1's Essential Mix (9-11 pm), Radio 1's Drum & Bass Show with Charlie Tee (11 pm – 12 am), Radio 1 Dance Drum & Bass Mix (12–1 am) and Radio 1's Classic Essential Mix (1-3 am).
+On Saturdays, the station broadcasts its daytime programmes from Arielle Free, Matty Chiabi and Charlie Tee before Radio 1's Dance Anthems with Charlie Hedges from 4 pm to 7 pm, simulcast with BBC Radio 1.
+This is followed by Pete Tong's Essential History of Dance from 7 pm to 9 pm and Radio 1's Essential Mix from 9 pm to 11 pm.
+Charlie Tee also presents Radio 1's Drum & Bass Show from 11 pm – 12 am; this is followed by Radio 1 Dance Drum & Bass Mix (12–1 am) and Radio 1's Classic Essential Mix (1-3 am).

 Sunday

-The station broadcasts a similar schedule of shows as Saturdays, including an exclusive three-hour edition of Radio 1's Dance Anthems with Charlie Hedges from 4 pm.
+The station broadcasts a similar schedule to Saturdays, including an exclusive three-hour edition of Radio 1's Dance Anthems with Charlie Hedges from 4 pm.
 Pete Tong's Essential History of Dance airs from 7 pm, while this is followed by BBC Introducing on Radio 1 Dance with Jaguar (9-11 pm).

-From 11 pm, Danny Howard's Club Mix is rebroadcast, followed by Radio 1's Essential Mix (midnight - 2 am).
+From 11 pm, Martha presents a three-hour specialist programme produced by We Are Grape.
+The programme features a monthly focus on a selected club, exploring its music and club culture.